-The end of life can now be communicated with a PERMDELTA Time Slice in which the endOfLife gets a value, while all specific feature properties become NIL.
-Symmetrically, the start of life can also be communicated with a PERMDELTA Time Slice, in which the startOfLife property and the other feature properties get their initial values.
+The end of life can now be communicated with a PERMDELTA Time Slice in which the featureLifetime/endPosition gets a value,.
+Symmetrically, the start of life can also be communicated with a PERMDELTA Time Slice, in which the featureLifetime/startPosition property and the other feature properties get their initial values.
 Being modeled as formal events, the start of life and the end of life can relatively simply be postponed or advanced (this requires a mechanism for updating an 'event' Time Slice, which will be discussed later in this paper).

-A second advantage of PERMDELTA Time Slices is that client systems do no longer need to compare the previously received BASELINE Time Slice with the new one in order to detect the changed attributes.
+A second advantage of PERMDELTA Time Slices is that client systems no longer need to compare the previously received BASELINE Time Slice with the new one in order to detect the changed attributes.
 This process may be time consuming and even error prone.
 The data originator is the best positioned to know the list of changed properties and the PERMDELTA Time Slice gives the possibility to communicate this information to interested clients.
 This facilitates the implementation of systems that are not interested in changes of certain feature properties.
-For example, charting applications - a PERMDELTA affecting properties that are not charted will likely to be ignored.
+For example, charting applications - a PERMDELTA affecting properties that do not appear on the chart will easily be ignored.